-At present, the Company contains 2 part time female staff; being an accountant and exploration assistant.
+At present, the Company is supported by 2 part time female staff; being an accounts assistant and exploration assistant.

 The Company will continue to manage the principle of gender equality in the best interests of the Company's shareholders and other stakeholders.